koa-cola/website_en/source/d-mvc.md

     some_page (@Ctx() ctx, @QueryParam() param : any) { // inject ctx & param
         // Initialize the data.
-        // Data will be injected into react component's props,
+        // Data will be injected into react component's props, return {
-        // we can call that data by: "this.props.ctrl.foo" return {
             foo : 'bar'
         }